adamquan/k8sdemo/GCP/README.md

 # Oberservable Kuberentes demo using Beats and APM in GCP

+We are going to deploy the Python demo application with MySQL backend and Nginx frontend monitored by Filebeat, Metricbeat, Packetbeat and APM into GKE in GCP.
+Elasticsearch and Kibana are hosted in Elastic Cloud.
+We assume that you already have your Elastic Cloud cluster setup and ready to go.
+If not, please refer to Elastic's instructions on how to create an account and setting up your cluster.

 1. Create a Kubernetes cluster in GCP using your GCP account.
 See screenshots below:

 Go to the "Kuberentes Engine" page, click on "CREATE CLUSTER":